Updated by Ben Stegner on 12 July 2017.

 Keep in mind that though all shortcuts made here start with CTRL + ALT, it can’t be a combo that’s already in use elsewhere, so pick something unique.
 Launching multiple programs with one command is possible – give it a shot if you have applications that you like to launch in pairs.

 For anything beyond opening a few programs, you’ll want to utilize powerful third-party tools to make some shortcuts.
-Since we’ve covered this topic in the past, I’ll refer you to our existing resources if you wish to give it a shot: the powerful AutoHotKey combined with ac’tivAid lets you do nearly whatever you want with automation; novices should try out the less intimidating HotkeyP which doesn’t involve any AutoHotKey code.
+Since we’ve covered this topic in the past, I’ll refer you to our giving the powerful AutoHotKey a shot.
+It lets you do nearly whatever you want with automation.

 When Shortcuts Go Bad